rundeck/rundeck/docs/en/api/rundeck-api.md

     - `/api/14/job/[id]/run` action `GET` is no longer allowed, `POST` is required.
 For POST, this endpoint is now equivalent to `/api/14/job/[id]/executions`.
 JSON request content is now supported.
     - `/api/14/jobs/import`
         * Both XML and YAML job definitions can now be posted directly using the appropriate MIME type
+        * Add API `href` and GUI `permalink` values into XML response
         * JSON response support
+    - `/api/14/execution/[ID]/abort` - added API/GUI href/permalink to XML responses.
+    - `/api/14/history` - added API/GUI href/permalink to XML responses.
+    - `/api/14/jobs/import` - added API/GUI href/permalink to XML responses.
+    - `/api/14/run/*` - added API/GUI href/permalink to XML responses for adhoc command/script/url.
+* Modified `href` meaning for XML responses:
+    * Some endpoints that included a `href` value in XML responses used the link that was appropriate for an end user to use in a web browser, essentially the permalink to the GUI view for the linked object.
+    When using API v14, these URLs now point to the API, and a new attribute `permalink` will be included to link to the GUI view for the object.
+    * Using an API version 13 or earlier will retain the old behavior of `href` in XML responses.

 **Version 13**: